kleranscoding/HuffmanCoding/README.md

 # Huffman Coding
-# Simple Huffman Encoding / Decoding Implementation
+## A Simple Huffman Encoding / Decoding Implementation for Text files

 program is invoked as such:
 - java HuffmanCode [c|d] [input] [output] [code]